caraml-dev/merlin/docs/user-guide/transformer_expressions.md

 ### Max

-`Max` is a function to find max value from column values.
+`Max` is a function to find max value from series values.
 The output will be single value

 #### Input
 No Input